tbkfi/embedded-mpy/README.md

 3. flash.sh (copy src to device)
 ```

-Something like `minicom -D /dev/ttyACM0 -b 112500` can be used to open REPL.
+Something like `minicom -D /dev/ttyACM0 -b 112500` can be used to open REPL, which is a good way to
+test if the firmware was flashed and functions correctly if you don't have a led for blinky, for example.

 ## Imports